Home > Mac Data Recovery Tips

 • The Macintosh HD not showing up in Finder/Desktop

 As you can't access files on your Mac startup disk, you may lose them.
 No worries.
 This post helps you retrieve lost data from your Mac hard drive.
-Moreover, there are some efficient means to fix the issue - the internal hard drive not showing up on Mac.
+Moreover, there are some efficient workarounds to fix the issue - the internal hard drive not showing up on Mac.

 Share the post with your friends and fix the question together!